spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-for-order-updates.md

 #### Processing with oms:check-condition worker

 Spryker application OOTB has oms:check-condition worker.
 It can be used to process requests and run application logic.
 The worker strongly depends on a State Machine graph. “oms:check-condition” job moves order items through the OMS graph and runs OMS plugins (commands, conditions, timeouts).
 It means the processing logic must be represented in OMS.
 The additional restriction is the OMS plugins cannot trigger OMS events for the same order.
-Also, better to avoid creating new Order items because it contradicts the OMS philosophy and may lead to hidden pitfalls.

 {% info_block infoBox "Info" %}